 Credit unions often have better rates on savings accounts and CDs.
 Millennials keep more of their assets in cash than any other generation, which means it’s important to park cash in a place where it’s safe from market fluctuations but also can get decent returns.
 Credit unions aren’t concerned about passing off profits to shareholders so they can offer better rates to members instead.

 Not only do credit unions offer better yields on savings accounts, but they also offer lower interest rates on credit cards and loans.

 Fewer Branches and ATMs

 One drawback of credit unions is the limited availability of branches and ATMs.
-This can make it difficult if branches aren’t located hear you and you need to talk to a person face to face about a financial product or if you need to withdraw cash from your account without paying a fee.
+This can make it difficult if branches aren’t located near you and you need to talk to a person face-to-face about a financial product or if you need to withdraw cash from your account without paying a fee.
 Some credit unions are members of a network of ATMs which may allow you to avoid withdrawals fees.
 Otherwise, you may have to find another way to get access to cash.

 Credit unions may also lack robust online and mobile banking capabilities that large banks tend to have.